-Sacrocolpopexy is performed either through an abdominal incision or 'keyholes' (using a laparoscope or with a surgical robot), under general anesthesia.
+Sacrocolpopexy is performed either through an abdominal incision or "key holes" (using a laparoscope or with a surgical robot).
+Surgery is done under general anesthesia, which means being completely asleep with a tube in your throat to breathe.
 The vagina is first freed from the bladder at the front and the rectum at the back.
 A graft made of permanent synthetic mesh is used to cover the front and the back surfaces of the vagina.
-The mesh is then attached to the sacrum (tail bone) as shown in the illustration.
+The mesh is then attached to a ligament that runs on the sacrum (tail bone) as shown in the illustration.
 The mesh is then covered by a layer of tissue called the peritoneum that lines the abdominal cavity.
 This prevents the bowel from getting stuck to the mesh.
 Sacrocolpopexy can be performed at the same time as surgery for incontinence or vaginal repair for bladder or bowel prolapse.